Priyanka Chopra Honors Kobe Bryant at the 2020 Grammys in a Special Way

 The 2020 Grammys are all about the music, and the top players in the business wowed on the red carpet on Sunday night at the Staples Center in Los Angeles.
 However, tonight's annual ceremony wasn't only focused on the music, as news broke earlier in the day that Bryant and his 13-year-old daughter had passed away in a helicopter crash in Calabasas, Calif.

-Many took to the star-studded ceremony to pay their respects to the NBA legend, including Diplo, Billy Ray Cyrus, Lil Nas X, Common and Priyanka Chopra.
+Many took to the star-studded ceremony to pay their respects to the NBA legend, including Diplo, Billy Ray Cyrus, Lil Nas X, Common and Chopra.

 The Isn't It Romantic actress made sure to honor the basketball icon in a special and unique way.